 - Declarative Sentences

-Declarative sentences in Spanish are statements that express facts, opinions, or information using a subject-verb-object structure and ending with a period.
+Declarative sentences in Spanish are statements that express facts, opinions, or information.
+They follow a subject-verb-object order and end with a period.

 - Interrogative Sentences